A Message From the Principal

 I look forward to working with you to support student achievement at Lakeland Highlands Middle School.
 Support and commitment from all of students’ families will improve student success at LHMS.

 Lakeland Highlands Middle School was established in 1975 and is located in southwest Lakeland between South Florida Avenue and Cleveland Heights Boulevard.
 The school operated as a junior high until 1993, when it became a middle school serving grades six through eight.
 In 2012, LHMS began offering pre-academies with tracks available in medicine, arts & entertainment, media design, aviation/engineering/robotics, culinary arts, agriculture, and video game design.
 Read more about the different pre-academies.

 At Lakeland Highlands Middle School, we care about our students’ intellectual, emotional, and physical well-being.
-In previous years, there has been concern over the number of LHMS students who walk to the Publix shopping center, Liberty Hill neighborhood, Smart Start Day School, One Highlands Place, Presbyterian Church...Read More »
+In previous years, there has been concern over the number of LHMS students who walk to the Publix shopping center, Liberty Hill neighborhood, Smart Start Day School, One Highlands Place, Presbyterian Church and surrounding...Read More »